MooVC/MooVC.Architecture/README.md

 - Changed Architecture.Ddd.Services.AggregateVersionNotFoundException<TAggregate>  so that the order of construction parameters is now alphabetic (**Breaking Change**).
 - Changed Architecture.Ddd.Services.AtomicUnit<T> so that the order of construction parameters is now alphabetic (**Breaking Change**).
 - Changed Architecture.Ddd.Services.Bus so that it now accepts an optional IDiagnosticsProxy.
-- Changed Architecture.Ddd.Services.Bus.OnDiagnosticsEmittedAsync so that the level is now optional  (**Breaking Change**).
 - Changed Architecture.Ddd.Services.CoordinatedContextHandler<TAggregate, TCommand> so that it now requires an instance of Ddd.Threading.IAggregateCoordinator<TAggregate> as a parameter on construction (**Breaking Change**).
 - Changed Architecture.Ddd.Services.CoordinatedGenerateHandler<TAggregate, TCommand>.Generate so that an aggregate is no longer required in return.
 - Changed Architecture.Ddd.Services.CoordinatedGenerateHandler<TAggregate, TCommand> so that it is now possible to override the generate behavior via GenerateAsync.